wistia/wistia-open-docs/_posts/data-api.md

 #### Creating and Managing Access Tokens

-When your Wistia account is created, a master token will automatically be geneated for you account, which you can find in the _API Access_ area of your [_Account Dashboard_]({{ '/account-setup' | post_url }}).
+When your Wistia account is created, a master token will automatically be geneated for you account, which you can find in the _API_ tab of your [_Account Settings_]({{ '/account-setup' | post_url }}).
 This master token has full read/write permissions on your account.
 You can generate additional access tokens with various permissions right there as well.
 Huzzah!

 {% post_image hashed_id: '4416c4e4205d1e1048fb48a887691e3d1adb9157', class: 'center' %}